ibm-cloud-docs/CDN/troubleshooting.md

 The behavior of a URL redirecting to IBM Cloud CDN webpage is seen most often when the URL is incorrect for the protocol.
 If your CDN is created with a protocol of HTTPS or HTTPS_AND_HTTPS, you must use the CNAME for access to your CDN.
 For example: `https://examplecname.cdnedge.bluemix.net` for HTTPS mappings or `http://examplecname.cdnedge.bluemix.net` or `https://examplecname.cdnedge.bluemix.net` for HTTP_AND_HTTPS mappings.

 The URL redirects to IBM Cloud CDN webpage in this case because both the protocol and domain are incorrect for the CDN's protocol.
 For a CDN created with HTTP as the _only_ protocol, it can be reached _only_ by means of the hostname.
 For example, `http://example.com`.

-## My hostname doesn't load on the browser when IBM Cloud Object Storage (COS) is the origin.

-When your IBM Cloud CDN is configured to use IBM COS as the object storage, direct access to the website will not work.
-You must specify the complete request path in the browser's address bar (for example, `www.example.com/index.html`).
-This behavior is caused by the index document limitation in IBM COS.

-## I can't connect through a `curl` command or browser using the Hostname with HTTPS.

-If your CDN was created using HTTPS with a Wildcard certificate, the connection must be made using the CNAME; for example, `https://www.exampleCname.cdnedge.bluemix.net`.
-This includes **all** CDNs created with HTTPS prior to 18 June 2018.
-Trying to connect using the Hostname will result in an error.